arthurk/turtlecoin-python/docs/walletd.rst

 helper from the utils package:

 .. code-block:: python

     from turtlecoin.utils import format_amount

     balance = wallet.get_balance()
     format_amount(balance['availableBalance'])
     100.00

-Let's create a second address and transfer some funds between those two addresses.
-You can use the `parse_amount` utility to convert the amount of TRLT into the internal integer representation:
+Let's create a second address and transfer some funds to it.
+You can either multiply the value by 100 or use the `parse_amount` utility to convert the amount of TRLT into the internal integer
+representation:

 .. code-block:: python